YHTLin/CNV/README.md

 - kmerDNA.py for computation (OBSOLETE)
 - kmerDNA2.py for computation

-USAGE: Run kmerDNA.py to find all possible CRISPR guides for a given sequence, with the option of applying SCORE method (Tai et al 2016) to generate microdeletions/duplications by targeting segmental duplications
+USAGE: Run kmerDNA.py to find all possible CRISPR guides for a given sequence, with the option of applying SCORE method (Tai et al. 2016) to generate microdeletions/duplications by targeting segmental duplications

 NOTE: Method for dual guide design is outdated (no fuctionality to eliminate sequences with "TTTT" which interferes with transcription, and to screen for cloning incompatibility - BbsI cut sites)